Body Size

 Researching Body Size

 Knowing a person’s size can help researchers create objects that work in harmony with users’ physical makeup.
-A person’s physical size can impact their access to resources and how much ease they experience when completing basic tasks.
+A person’s physical size can impact their access to resources and the ease with which they experience when completing basic tasks.
 A person whose shoe size is larger than a US 15 can have a very hard time finding shoes; they have access to fewer brands and styles, and shoes typically cost more than ”typical” sizes.

 Questions to Ask